For active psoriatic arthritis (PsA) in adult TNFi‑IR patients1

 RINVOQ is a once-daily JAK inhibitor1

-Durable
+Durable Control3,4

-• ACR20/50/70 responses at Week 12
+• Joint Efficacy (ACR20/50/70) at Week 12

-• Data observed up to ~3 years
+• Skin Efficacy (PASI 75) at Week 16 with data observed up to ~3 years

 RINVOQ is not indicated for the treatment of plaque psoriasis

-• >6.5 years max. exposure in RA (~4 yrs median) to RINVOQ 15 mg as of 8/15/227,
+• ~5.0 years max. exposure in PsA (~2.9 years median) to RINVOQ 15 mg as of 08/15/22

 Exceptional Access and Patient Support

-• >95% preferred national commercial and Medicare Part D formulary coverage under the pharmacy benefit as of April 20232,§,||
+• >95% preferred national commercial and Medicare Part D formulary coverage under the pharmacy benefit as of September 20232,||,¶

 • 1:1 support to help PsA patients start and stay on track with their prescribed treatment plan

-†Includes 2 phase 3 PsA trials, 3 phase 2 trials and 6 phase 3 RA trials, 1 phase 2/3 and 1 phase 3 AS trials, 1 phase 3 nr-axSpA trial, 1 phase 2 and 3 phase 3 AD trials, and 3 phase 3 UC trials.
-PsA: RINVOQ 15 mg, upadacitinib 30 mg; RA: RINVOQ 15 mg, upadacitinib 30 mg; AS: RINVOQ 15 mg; nr-axSpA: RINVOQ 15 mg; AD: RINVOQ 15 mg and 30 mg; UC: RINVOQ 15 mg, 30 mg, and 45 mg.
-RINVOQ 15 mg is the approved dose in PsA, RA, AS, and nr-axSpA; RINVOQ 15 mg and 30 mg are the approved doses in AD; RINVOQ 15 mg, 30 mg and 45 mg are the approved doses in UC.1,7
+‡Includes 2 phase 3 PsA trials, 3 phase 2 trials and 6 phase 3 RA trials, 1 phase 2/3 trial and 1 phase 3 AS trials, 1 phase 3 nr-axSpA trial, 1 phase 2 and 3 phase 3 AD trials, 3 phase 3 UC trials, and 1 phase 2 and 3 phase 3 CD trials.
+PsA: RINVOQ 15 mg, upadacitinib 30 mg; RA: RINVOQ 15 mg, upadacitinib 30 mg; AS: RINVOQ 15 mg; nr-axSpA: RINVOQ 15 mg; AD: RINVOQ 15 mg and 30 mg; UC: RINVOQ 15 mg, 30 mg, and 45 mg; CD: RINVOQ 15 mg, 30 mg, and 45 mg.
+RINVOQ 15 mg is the approved dose in RA, PsA, AS, and nr-axSpA; RINVOQ 15 mg and 30 mg are the approved doses in AD; RINVOQ 15 mg, 30 mg and 45 mg are the approved doses in UC and CD.1,6,7

-In PsA: ~5.0 years maximum exposure (~2.9 years median) to RINVOQ 15 mg as of 08/2022; In AS: ~3.8 years maximum exposure (~1.7 years median) to RINVOQ 15 mg as of 08/2022.
-In nr-axSpA: ~2.4 years maximum exposure (~1.0 years median) to RINVOQ 15 mg as of 08/2022.7
+§In PsA: ~5.0 years maximum exposure (~2.9 years median) to RINVOQ 15 mg as of 08/2022; In AS: ~3.8 years maximum exposure (~1.7 years median) to RINVOQ 15 mg as of 08/2022.
+In nr-axSpA: ~2.4 years maximum exposure (~1.0 years median) to RINVOQ 15 mg as of 08/2022.6

-§RINVOQ is on a preferred tier or otherwise has preferred status on the plan's formulary.
+||RINVOQ is on a preferred tier or otherwise has preferred status on the plan's formulary.

-||Coverage requirements and benefit designs vary by payer and may change over time.
+Coverage requirements and benefit designs vary by payer and may change over time.
 Please consult with payers directly for the most current reimbursement policies.

 Join an upcoming educational speaker program webinar Join an upcoming educational speaker program webinar Join an upcoming educational speaker program webinar